Tapesh-1308/T-Code/README.md

 Answer 2 Yes you can download note in pdf form and copy code easily

-#### Question 3 Dis you generate SEO report?
+#### Question 3 Did you generate SEO report?
 How was the report?

-Answer 3 Reprot was much better SEO score is 90/100 and Perfomance is 99/100.
-Youc can also verify it!
+Answer 3 Report was much better SEO score is 90/100 and Perfomance is 99/100.
+You can also verify it!

 ## My GitHub Account